Dot Sticker Exploration Set

 New!
-Our Dot Sticker Sampler Packs come in $6 and $10 and offer a fun mystery selection of small stickers for habit tracking, mood tracking, bullet journaling, and crafting.
+Our Dot Sticker Exploration Set offers a colorful and handy selection of small stickers for habit tracking, mood tracking, bullet journaling, and crafting.

-$6 Sampler Packs have six to seven sheets of stickers (all varying sizes, colors and even shapes such as rectangles, triangles, etc to keep it exciting :)
+Each pack has ten to eleven sheets of dot-style stickers (all varying sizes, colors and even shapes such as rectangles, triangles, etc to keep it exciting :)

 1. Habits: Are you trying to start a new habit or get back the wagon with one?
 Maybe running, or waking up earlier, or drinking more water, or drinking less alcohol :) Grab a calendar or planner and give yourself a dot sticker every time you do the right thing.
 We love this method because it doesn't allow you to cheat (ie, you either did or did not run that mile, you either did or did not drink 8 oz out water) AND also it creates a motivating visual -- you'll notice you're more likely to follow through just to get your dot for the day.
 We're kinda still five years old, it turns out :)